lionhamza/mzansi-builds/README.md

 I developed **MzansiBuilds** as part of the **Derivco Code Skills Challenge 2026**.

-This platform is designed to help developers **build in public**, share their progress, collaborate with others, and celebrate completed projects.
+This platform enables developers to **build in public**, share progress, collaborate with others, and celebrate completed projects.

 ---

 ## Project Overview

-My goal with this project was to create a social collaboration platform for developers where users can:
+The goal of this project was to design a social collaboration platform where developers can:

-- create and manage their own accounts
+- create and manage accounts
 - start and manage projects
 - share milestones and progress updates
 - request collaboration from other developers
 - support projects through starring
-- share messages on the Project Chat Group as Collaborators
+- communicate through a project group chat as collaborators
 - celebrate completed projects publicly

-I wanted the platform to encourage **community learning, collaboration,Communication and visibility of ongoing developer work**.
+The platform encourages **community learning, collaboration, communication, and visibility of ongoing developer work**.

 ---

 ## User Journey Requirements Implemented

-I implemented the following core user journey requirements:

 ### Account Management
 - user registration